 After conflict with the board of directors who were wary at first — for fear of being prosecuted — of publishing James Joyce's controversial book Ulysses, Lane left in 1936 to set up Penguin Books.
 The legend goes that on a train journey back from visiting Agatha Christie in 1934, Lane found himself on a station platform with nothing available worth reading.
 He conceived of paperback editions of literature of proven quality which would be cheap enough to be sold from a vending machine; the first was set up in Charing Cross Road and dubbed the "Penguincubator".
 Lane was also well aware of the Hamburg publisher Albatross Books and adopted many of its innovations.
 The paperback venture was extremely successful, and he expanded into other areas such as the Penguin Classics in 1945.

-Lane married Lettice Lucy Orr on 28 June 1941 and had three daughters (two of whom are currently Trustees of the Foundation).
+Lane married Lettice Lucy Orr on 28 June 1941 and had three daughters (one of whom is currently a Trustee of the Foundation).
 He was knighted in 1962.

 The Allen Lane Foundation was formed in 1966, and the Trustee Deed signed on 14th March that year.
 It was set up with 100,000 shares in Penguin, valued at around £150,000.
 There were three Trustees and a broad remit for funding.
 Trustees met three times a year and made small grants to small projects across the country.